Text SOUTHGATE to 47464 for more info!

 When is my room and board due?

 Your room and board payment due dates are determined by the payment plan you choose in June.
 All families make their first payment on July 1st.
-Families on the advanced payment plan pay the reduced room and board costs all at once.
 Families on the semester payment plan pay by semester on July 1st and December 1st.
 Families on the installment payment plan make 10 monthly payments July 1st-April 1st.

 How do I pay my room and board?